 If you’re an advocate or an activist, you know how it goes—you become the face of a group or an idea, and all of a sudden, everyone comes to you to ask “Is this OK?” or “What do [insert group of people] think about this?”

 If you’ve ever gone to a friend of color to ask questions like that, you could be part of the problem.

-“This work is really exhausting and isolating,” says Elyse Rylander, founder of OUT There Adventures, which provides outdoor programming for LGBTQ youth.
+“This work is really exhausting and isolating,” said Elyse Rylander, founder of Out There Adventures, which provides outdoor programming for LGBTQ youth.
 Rylander organized the Spark 2020 Leadership Retreat on Sunday, which brought together activists and influencers to discuss how groups can support each other and form coalitions.

 Brands put marketing and social media where their mouths are.

 It’s not enough to talk about inclusion.
 You have to actually be inclusive, too.
 Today, more and more brands are starting to get smart about being more representative in marketing campaigns.

 “For too long, the industry has held a mirror up to itself, which showed an image of one type of consumer,” said Tom Herbst, global marketing VP for The North Face.

 The brand’s Move Mountains campaign included a promise to represent men and women equally in advertising, support the Girls Scouts of America in creating new adventure badges, opening new women-specific stores, and funding a $250,000 grant program for women explorers, in honor of Ann Krcik, an industry veteran who died earlier this year.